Buteo jamaicensis

 Documentation: Photograph: 14 Jan 2018 Otoe Co (Manning 2018).

-Taxonomy: This proposed subspecies is considered by many recent authors a dark form of borealis (Wheeler 2003, Gill and Donsker 2020, Preston and Beane 2020), grading clinally with that subspecies in the northeast US.
-However Red-tailed Hawks with heavy markings occur throughout the breeding range of borealis, not only where abieticola was first described (Todd 1950, Wheeler 2003, Liguori and Sullivan 2014).
+Taxonomy: This proposed subspecies (Todd 1950) is currently a topic of debate; as noted by Preston and Bean (2020), “More study is needed, but this taxon would appear to meet a similar standard to the others currently considered valid subspecies in North America.
+In addition to being more heavily marked on average than B. j. borealis, a suite of researchers is currently exploring the strong likelihood that abieticola could be polymorphic, further distinguishing it biologically from borealis.” (see below- Iron 2012).
+Various recent authors treat this form differently (see Liguori and Sullivan 2014).
+Some recent authors consider abieticola merely a dark form of borealis rather than a subspecies (Gill et al 2022, Preston and Beane 2020, Liguori and Sullivan 2014).
+However Red-tailed Hawks with heavy markings occur throughout the breeding range of borealis, not only where abieticola was first described (Liguori and Sullivan 2014).
 If it is believed that abieticola or birds resembling it, breed across northern Canada and winter on the Great Plains, then it would be expected to occur with some regularity in Nebraska.

-Recently, however, it has been suggested that abieticola has a dark morph that is indistinguishable in the field from calurus (Iron 2012).
+Recently, however, it has been suggested that abieticola has a dark morph that is indistinguishable in the field from calurus (Iron 2012; Red-tailed Hawk Project).
 Beginning in winter 2020-2021, eBird reporters have used the eBird-suggested category calurus/abieticola, which would include the vast majority of dark Red-tailed Hawks in Nebraska that are not Harlan’s.
 Because of the little-known status of dark morph abieticola and its apparent rarity, we include reports of calurus/abieticola in the calurus account.

 Dickerman (1989) provided the following identification points: “abieticola has broad blackish streaks on the breast, so much so as to make some individuals of the subspecies identifiable in the field.
 In some specimens, both adults and immatures, the black markings are so broad that they almost-form a solid black band across the breast.
 Adults from the western portion of the range of abieticola may have ancillary barring in the tail, while those from the eastern part of the range lack such additional barring.
 The tail of adult abieticola, as in borealis, is darker red than in calurus.”